 Description - Our Ribtrax tiles carry the most colors and are one of the largest vented garage tiles we carry.
 This popular vented tile comes in 19 different colors allowing you to create any type of design your heart desires.
 Larger than most hard plastic tiles at 15.75” x 15.75”, installation of your new garage floor will be a breeze.
-Since these tiles are vented, water and any other liquids will easily flow through the floor ensuring a slip resistant and dry flooring surface.
+Since these tiles are vented, water and any other liquids will easily flow through the floor ensuring a slip-resistant and dry flooring surface.
 This interlocking garage tile has been designed to be UV stable in direct sunlight and is resistant to most chemicals and oils; which means your floor will look like new for years to come.
-Vented XL Grid-Loc tiles are also very strong, with a psi rating of 5120 and feature an industry leading 15 year warranty.
+Ribtrax tiles are also very strong, with a psi rating of 5120 and feature an industry leading 15-year warranty.

 Material – Constructed of high quality impact resistant polypropylene (extremely durable hard thermoplastic polymer).
 This ensures colorfastness, durability, and chemical resistance.